sebastianluis/TeacherAPI-NodeJs/README.md

 docker-compose up

-If no Docker installed specify the local MySQL database credentials in the src/db/index.js file.
+If you have MySQL installed locally in your system then specify the local MySQL database credentials in the src/db/index.js file.
 Once MySQL is up and running continue step 2

 # Step2